-3.6 Plant and Equipment Yes No 14.
+3.6 Plant and Equipment No 15.
 Does your company have a documented system for maintenance of all plant and equipment?
-15. Do you ensure that all plant and equipment is fitted with the correct and legal safety provisions?
-16. Is appropriate PPE issued to your employees to carry out work?
+16. Do you ensure that all plant and equipment is fitted with the correct and legal safety provisions?
+17. Is appropriate PPE issued to your employees to carry out work?

-3.7 Emergency Procedures Yes No 17.
+3.7 Emergency Procedures Yes No 18.
 Does your company have emergency response procedure to deal with work-site emergencies?
-18. Have your employees been trained and understand on what to do in an emergency?
-19. Have your employees been trained in First Aid?
-20. Will you be conducting high risk activities - e.g., Work at Heights, Hot Work, Excavation Work 21.
+19. Have your employees been trained and understand on what to do in an emergency situation?
+20. Have your employees been trained in First Aid?
+21. Will you be conducting high risk activities - eg Work at Heights, Hot Work, Excavation Work 22.
 Do you have a rescue plan in place and are employees trained to carry out rescues in these particular situations?

-3.8 Hazard Management Yes No 22.
+3.8 Hazard Management Yes No 23.
 Does your company have a process to identify, report and control hazards and risks in the workplace?
-23. Does your company use Task Analysis Work Sheet's (TAWS) or Job Safety Analysis System (JSA)
+24. Does your company use Task Analysis Work Sheet s (TAWS) or Job Safety Analysis System (JSA)

-3.10 Selection of Sub-Contractors Yes No 24.
+3.10 Selection of Sub-Contractors Yes No 25.
 Does your Company have a process to assess the health and safety and training capacity of sub-contractors?
-25. Is the performance of sub-contractors monitored as work is undertaken?
+26. Is the performance of sub-contractors monitored as work is undertaken?